-This is the third article in our series examining the three critical areas that need to be addressed to become IFRS 17 compliant by the January 01, 2023 deadline.
+This is the third article in our series examining the three critical areas that need to be addressed to achieve IFRS 17 compliance by the January 01, 2023 deadline.

-In this article, we’ll look at the main reporting challenges created by IFRS 17.
+In this article, we’ll look at the main reporting IFRS implementation challenges.
 In case you missed them, make sure you check out the other articles in our IFRS 17 series:

 Watch our IFRS 17 webcast Getting Your IFRS 17 Compliance Transformation in Gear:

 IFRS 17 will completely redefine the reporting requirements for insurance companies on its inception as early as January 01, 2023.
 In an effort to increase transparency and standardize reporting, the International Accounting Standards Board (IASB) has created a far-reaching new set of standards that affect everything from disclosures, to how profit and expenses are recognized, to how liability is measured for different policy types.

 Given the scope of the changes required by the new standards, it’s not surprising that many of the reporting directives have altered or are altogether new—so, the process by which companies get from source data to final reports has become very complicated.

 The new IASB standards are an attempt to go beyond offering just reporting instructions, and instead require companies to communicate the assumptions and information that went into their reporting.

 These standards are meant to greater levels of transparency than exist today—making it easier for all stakeholders to understand a company’s financials and to be able to compare them fairly against other insurers.